A Positive Quote for Now

 Picture related to the title of the story

-With permission, I have extracted this picture-quote from Quotes Gram.
+With permission, I've extracted this picture-quote from Quotes Gram.
 All rights reserved worldwide.

 One morning in 2016, I bought a Lenovo laptop with money I had earned from my piano-teaching job the previous year.
-It being the first laptop I have ever owned, I have treasured it with the love of a mother for her child.
-I have wiped dust from it, kept it away from direct sunlight and disconnected it from power supply whenever its battery has been full.
+It being the first laptop I've ever owned, I've treasured it with the love of a mother for her child.
+I've wiped dust from it, kept it away from direct sunlight and disconnected it from power supply whenever its battery has been full.

 A few years ago, the laptop battery started malfunctioning in spite of me having taken utmost care of it.
 This is what would happen: the screen would tell me that the battery had, say 80%, of charge left, only for the figure to suddenly drop to 6% or less, making a light on the laptop turn red.